 Speaking about life, I spend mine with Daniel – one year at a time 🙂

 I advocate life-long learning/studying, flexible education (including homeschooling and unschooling), conscious self-development, non-violence & peace, adoption, independent publishing, crowdfunding, environmental protection, healthy living.
 I believe in holistic approaches, synergy, and laws that don’t depend on our limited rational faculties.
 I believe everybody has talents, abilities and flaws, and it’s counterproductive to have ourselves boxed in labels and figures when every single one of us is a wondrous expression of life.
 In my lifetime, I would like to help others to see their own beauty and miraculousness 🙂

 At present, I’m focused on writing, publishing a few books, revamping old online projects, while occasionally serving a fabulous international client base.
 In the near future, expect more creative photography and… illustrations 🙂

 Other Blogs and Websites

-Alteressence – a source of inspiration and impulse toward a more fulfilling life
+Alteressence – a source of inspiration toward a more fulfilling life

 Back to Movies – short random movie reviews